e54tm3d/Pit/README.md

 ### Regarding various API classes

+Here are multiple API-related Classes provided, which are usually used to handle various variables and data.

 | Class | Description |
 | ------------- | ------------- |
 | User  | Obtain various data information of players, such as kills |